 If your fiscal year follows the calendar year, it’s budget season!
 (Hooray?)
 Whether you’re already neck-deep in the budgeting process or still mustering the energy to get started; the truth is, this year feels different.
-In a world full of uncertainty, creating a meaningful budget for 2021 can seem like a formidable task.
+In a world full of uncertainty, creating a meaningful budget can seem like a formidable task.

 A little background (a.k.a., Who AM I to give advice?)

 At Salo, our whole business is about matching senior finance, accounting, and HR consultants with organizations that need their help.
 So, not only do we have a great internal finance department; we also have access to an army of top-notch finance and accounting experts.

 A few years ago, we spent several months collaborating with several of our consultants to research and redesign our budgeting process.
 Since then, we’ve evolved from a “budget owned by finance” to a “company plan owned by department leaders.”
 Instead of a rigid budget focused on perfect numbers, the company plan is a detailed roadmap that guides us to success.
 It is:

 - Inseparable from our company’s strategic planning process

 - Developed in partnership with finance, but ultimately owned by department leaders throughout the company

 - Easy for non-finance people to use and understand (including Microsoft Power BI dashboards updated weekly)

 - And, above all, flexible—easy to adjust as the year progresses

 What you can do: The 5Cs of budgeting success